 By Gustav Coleske – Mendix Consultant & Lead Scrum Master.

-From his first blog on the differences between the traditional waterfall approach and agile rapid application development, Gustav Coleske now explains the next steps in the transformation process.
+My first blog touched on the differences between the traditional waterfall approach and agile rapid application development.
+Now it’s time to explain the next steps in the transformation process.

 Identifying The MVP VS. Blueprinting and Functional/Technical Specifications:

 What is an MVP?
 To quote Eric Reiss in his article on “Startup Lessons learnt”- “The minimum viable product is that version of a new product which allows a team to collect the maximum amount of validated learning about clients with the least effort.”
 This is known as the MVP – Minimal Viable Product.

 Identifying a product that is ideal for the Agile approach tends to be a bit of a problem for clients using the Waterfall approach.
 Clients using the Waterfall approach tend to want a product with all bells and whistles that cater for all their requirements at the end of the build and test phase (near the end of the project).

 Which projects are typical of the Waterfall approach and which projects are good for using the Agile approach?